-ESG integration happens in various stages of an M&A deal, including due diligence, target selection,

-• In M&A deals, ESG due diligence is an important tool to build resilience and mitigate risks as the degree of ESG management is significant in determining a company's potential for long-term performance, operation

-A comprehensive approach to ESG due diligence provides both buyers and targets with a multitude of
+- ESG integration happens in various stages of an M&A deal, including due diligence, target selection, valuation and post-merger integration. - In M&A deals, ESG due diligence is an important tool to build resilience and mitigate risks as the degree of ESG management is significant in determining a company's potential for long-term performance, operation stability and value. - A comprehensive approach to ESG due diligence provides both buyers and targets with a multitude of benefits beyond compliance with ESG standards and guidelines.